PulpCattel/Observatory/README.md

 optional arguments:
   -h, --help            show this help message and exit -f FILTERS, --filters FILTERS
-                        The name of the filters to use (they have to be declared in settings.toml).
-  -d, --details         Increase table details
-  -t {blocks,mempool}, --target {blocks,mempool}
+                        The name of the filters to use (they have to be declared in settings.toml) -d, --details         Increase result output details, can be set multiple times to amplify the effect -t {blocks,mempool}, --target {blocks,mempool}
                         What to scan, default is `blocks` -fmt FORMAT, --format FORMAT
                         Format to pass to tabulate() for table formatting. (default 'fancy_grid') -se SETTINGS, --settings SETTINGS
                         Path to settings.toml file, default is current directory.
-If file not present, create it.
+If file not present, create it
 ```

 ### Settings